Uber offers free rides on Turkish referendum day

-ISTANBUL Facing stiff competition from rivals in Istanbul, taxi hailing app Uber will offer free rides in the Turkish city on Sunday for voters taking part in the hotly contested referendum.
+ISTANBUL (Reuters) - Facing stiff competition from rivals in Istanbul, taxi hailing app Uber will offer free rides in the Turkish city on Sunday for voters taking part in the hotly contested referendum.

 Turks will vote on whether to grant President Tayyip Erdogan sweeping powers and bring about one of the biggest changes in the country's system of governance since the modern republic was founded almost a century ago.